ohscar/rmalloc/doc/paper/appendix.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ``void *user_lock(void *)``

-This locks a block of memory, i.e. maps a handle to a pointer in memory, and marks it as in use.
+This locks a block of memory: map a handle to a pointer in memory, and mark the block as in use.
 It can no longer be
 moved since the client code now has a reference to the memory referred to by this handle, until ``user_unlock()`` or
 ``user_free()`` is called on the handle.
 Its input value is the return value of ``user_malloc()``.